Rate Limit

 ## Overview

 Our API implements rate limiting to ensure fair usage and maintain service stability for all users.
+Rate limits are measured in **queries** (not HTTP requests — see [How Queries Are Counted](#how-queries-are-counted) below).
 When you exceed the rate limit, you'll receive a `429 Too Many Requests` response with helpful headers to guide your retry strategy.

 ## Rate Limits

-* **Default Rate Limit**: 200 requests per minute per API key
+* **Default Rate Limit**: 200 queries per minute per API key

 * **Rate Limit Window**: 60-second sliding window